 Blast furnace 2, RH-furnace and the first continuous casting machine become operational in Luleå.

 500,000 tonnes per year were produced at the Domnarvet Ironworks in Borlänge.

 The new cold rolling mill with an annual capacity of 700,000 tonnes was ready to use at the Domnarvet Ironworks in Borlänge.

 The new coating plant was inaugurated and the sixth roll stand in the hot strip mill became operational.

-Continuous casting facility 1 is deployed.
+Continuous casting machine 1 is brought into use in Oxelösund.

 Gränges is the new owner of the operations in Oxelösund.

 1. Thomasverket, fine and thread rolling mill becomes operational in Luleå.